tataraba/pwc2023-depends/README.md

 - [PEP 621](https://peps.python.org/pep-0621/) – Storing project metadata in pyproject.toml
 - [PEP 582](https://peps.python.org/pep-0582/) – Python local packages directory

-### Other Resources
+#### Other Resources

-[Talk Python (Michael Kennedy) recently had Ofek Lev on the show](https://www.youtube.com/watch?v=gcgMyRfE8a4).
+> [Talk Python (Michael Kennedy) recently had **Ofek Lev** on the show](https://www.youtube.com/watch?v=gcgMyRfE8a4).
 He is the creator of [Hatch](https://hatch.pypa.io/latest/blog/2022/10/08/hatch-v160/).
 This is a good introduction to the tool.
 I highly recommend watching!

-Pamela Anderson writes about [how she manages her Python dependencies for web projects](http://blog.pamelafox.org/2023/02/managing-python-dependency-versions-for.html).
+> **Pamela Anderson** writes about [how she manages her Python dependencies for web projects](http://blog.pamelafox.org/2023/02/managing-python-dependency-versions-for.html).

-Brett Cannon also talks about [classifying virtual environments](https://snarky.ca/classifying-python-virtual-environment-workflows/).
+> **Brett Cannon** also talks about [where virtual environments come from](https://snarky.ca/classifying-python-virtual-environment-workflows/).

-If you want a little bit more control over dependency management, and don't want to depend on the opinionated tools mentioned above, you could also use pip-tools.
-Gabriel Augendre writes about how to use [pip-tools for Python dependencies management](https://gabnotes.org/pip-tools-for-python-dependencies-management/).
+> If you want a little bit more control over dependency management, and don't want to depend on the opinionated tools mentioned above, you could also use pip-tools. **Gabriel Augendre** writes about how to use [pip-tools for Python dependencies management](https://gabnotes.org/pip-tools-for-python-dependencies-management/).

-[The Big List of Python Packaging and Distribution Tools](https://chadsmith.dev/python-packaging/) - A website that lists and describes a many, many tools around python packaging (including the ones mentioned here), maintained by Chad Smith.
+> [The Big List of Python Packaging and Distribution Tools](https://chadsmith.dev/python-packaging/) - A website that lists and describes a many, many tools around python packaging (including the ones mentioned here), maintained by **Chad Smith**.

-Oh, and I guess I've written about [using PDM as a dependency manager](https://www.pythonbynight.com/blog/building-decorator-for-fastapi) too!
+> Oh, and I guess I've written about [using PDM as a dependency manager](https://www.pythonbynight.com/blog/building-decorator-for-fastapi) too!

-### Credits
+#### Credits
 - [Red Wheel Barrow image](https://www.flickr.com/photos/number7cloud/14403838611) - Flickr
 - [William Carlos Willam](http://montagnevide.blogspot.com/2011/02/william-carlos-williams-poema-fenomeno.html) portrait
 - [Guacamole](https://unsplash.com/photos/9ND-qkGs1_8) - Unsplash